 Alain de Botton

 Alain de Botton was born in Zurich, Switzerland in 1969 and now lives in London.
 He is a writer of essayistic books that have been described as a ‘philosophy of everyday life.’
 He’s written on love, travel, architecture and literature.
 His books have been bestsellers in 30 countries.
 Alain also started and helps to run a school in London called The School of Life, dedicated to a new vision of education.
-Alain’s newest book is published in February 2014 and is titled The News: A User’s Manual.
+Alain’s newest book will be published in April 2016 and is titled The Course of Love.

 Alain started writing at a young age.
 His first book, Essays in Love [titled On Love in the US], was published when he was twenty-three.
 It minutely analysed the process of falling in and out of love, in a style that mixed elements of a novel together with reflections and analyses normally found in a piece of non-fiction.
 It’s a book of which many readers are still fondest and it has sold two million copies worldwide.